-In England, there’s something of a ‘new tradition’.
+In England, there’s something of a ‘new tradition’

-This one’s about celebrating the people who help us travellers see even more of England and contribute in many different ways to showing us (and showing off) the best of their communities.
+This one’s about celebrating the people who help us travellers see even more of England and contribute in many different ways of showing us (and showing off) the best of their communities.

-I love things like this!
 I’m sure pretty much everyone who’s ever travelled has come across someone local at least once in some destination that has been kind, offered help, advice or something useful that has ended up making such a big difference to our travels with their local expertise.

 It’s another one of those cities I considered studying in but truth be told, even though it’s fairly close to London, I’d never actually visit properly.

-The houses all around here are just so beautiful but the crowning gem here has got to be its impressive cathedral!
+The houses all around here are just so beautiful but the crowning gem here has got to be its impressive cathedral.

-In fact, it has the largest monastic cloisters (that bit in the centre) in all of England!
+In fact, it has the largest monastic cloisters (that bit in the centre) in all of England.

 In fact, it took the persistent rumbling of my tummy to tear me away from this place and carry on through Norwich.

-As you carry on your merry jaunt through the ancient Medieval city, you’ll find yourself confronted with many houses here that’ll give you serious home envy…
+As you carry on your merry jaunt through the ancient Medieval city, you’ll find yourself confronted with many houses here that’ll give you serious home envy.

 …some of which are historic homes too!
 (Look out for the plaques outside the homes for more details)

-We would be eating a lot more later on with Charlie so I tried to keep it light; and by light I mean I had 3 pancakes and bacon… 😄 which disappeared before a camera could even set its sights on it.
+We would be eating a lot more later on with Charlie so I tried to keep it light, and by light I mean I had 3 pancakes and bacon; which disappeared before a camera could even set its sights on it.

 Re-energised (and totally caffeinated), we carried on through the pretty streets of Norwich, heading over to the skating rink.

 It did however back in Victorian times, used to be a proper skating rink (we are talking back in the 1800s) and today, still very much in the structure it had back in those days, is home to a cornucopia of beautiful knick-knacks.

-Obviously, the market has changed over time and now it’s a much more civilised affair but it’s spots like this that remind of you of how outside of London, Norwich used to be one of the biggest cities in the UK.
+Obviously, the market has changed over time and now it’s a much more civilised affair but it spots like this that remind of you of how outside of London, Norwich used to be one of the biggest cities in the UK.

 We eventually hopped into a taxi and headed over to the butcher’s – Archer’s, which is where we would be meeting with Charlie Hodson.

 Charlie is all about fantastic British food.
-As world renowned as British produce is (gins, beef, beers, cheeses, breads, cakes…etc), British food – as in British meals doesn’t always get the credit it deserves.
+As world-renowned as British produce is (gins, beef, beers, cheeses, bread, cakes…etc), British food; as in British meals doesn’t always get the credit it deserves.

 Food isn’t about discussing and over-analysing, it’s all about eating!
 With that, we set off to go eat some food at the Fur and Feather, Charlie’s pub/restaurant/bar.

 He puts his money where his mouth is and uses their produce in his meals, he showcases them as much as he can at the restaurant and makes time out to even mentor them.

-We’d picked up some meats at the butchers and Charlie set to work whisking, mixing, roasting and pretty much turning everything into some of the most delicious meals we’d had in a while.
+We’d picked up some meats at the butchers and Charlie set to work whisking, mixing, roasting and pretty much-turning everything into some of the most delicious meals we’d had in a while.

 You also got to see, first hand, how the local produce played a part in his cooking!

-And yes, I may have had two of those dishes to myself – for what it’s worth, I did pay for my greed later when I could barely move from having eaten so much.
+And yes, I may have had two of those dishes to myself!
+For what it’s worth, I did pay for my greed later when I could barely move from having eaten so much.

-You wouldn’t expect it to be as big as it is from outside but there’s a surprising amount of seats here).
+You wouldn’t expect it to be as big as it is from outside but there’s a surprising amount of seats here.

 We ordered up the fish and chips (there’s so much more than this on the menu but it was a Friday and fish and chips just had to done).

 These places have direct access to farms and so sourcing the produce locally and reducing the amount of time it spends in storage makes eating in many places in England so special and the best way of truly appreciate great British food.